inet-framework/inet-tutorials/configurator/doc/step7.md

 ### Configuration

-All three parts in this step use the `ConfiguratorB` network defined in ConfiguratorB.ned.
+All three parts in this step use the `ConfiguratorB` network defined in <a srcfile="configurator/ConfiguratorB.ned"/>.
 The network looks like this:

 <img class="screen" src="step7network.png" width="850px">